Big Five of Bayview: Ruth Williams

-Honoring Her Work
+Honoring her work

 Originally named the South San Francisco Opera House, the venue became the Bayview Opera House when South San Francisco became its own incorporated city.
 On December 7, 1995, the San Francisco Board of Supervisors renamed the facility The Bayview Opera House Ruth Williams Memorial Theater.(City and County of San Francisco Resolution No.1027-95) Ruth Williams had played a leading role in promoting the arts and culture of the Bayview-Hunters Point and preventing the demolition of the historic structure in the 1960s after a riot.

 On Sept.
 27, 1966, tragedy had struck.
 Mounting racial tensions reached a critical point when an unarmed 16-year-old Black teenager, Matthew “Peanut” Johnson, was shot in the back by a white police officer, Alvin Johnson, as he fled from the scene of a reportedly stolen car.

 Matthew Johnson died within minutes.
 Word quickly spread, and the neighborhood was stricken with grief and anger.
 A crowd gathered at the scene on that unseasonably sweltering day, and by the evening, at least 200 had people began to wander down Third Street, throwing bottles and rocks at police cars and smashing the windows of businesses that were not Black-owned.
 This eventually became known as the Hunters Point Social Uprising, and the following day, the Bayview Opera House would be at the center of it all.

 An estimated 700 protesters gathered at the intersection of Third Street and Newcomb Avenue around 11 a.m., once again throwing miscellaneous objects at the police cars that were also there.
 Requesting backup, the officers began to push the protesters south along Third Street, eventually reaching the community center housed in the Bayview Opera House.